enarroied/taipy_person_finder/README.md

 ## Possible Improvements

 This application is a Proof Of Concept (POC) which I can enhance.
 Maybe I'll do that one day.
-The following are some ideas to imrpove it.
+The following are some ideas to improve it.

 ### Warnings and limits on size

 I could add some notification warnings in case of large file input.
 Since the app performs a `CROSS JOIN`, this may take forever.
-I've tested a `50.000 x 50.000` lines operation, which amounts to 2.5 Billion rows , and it took a few minutes to perform the calculation, in a 16GB memory laptop.
+I've tested a `50.000 x 50.000` lines operation, which amounts to 2.5 Billion rows , and it took a few minutes to perform the calculation, in a 16 GB memory laptop.

 ### Introducing Filters